The first publication on the remarkable transatlantic journey of the Berlin masterpieces in the aftermath of World War II.

 Peter Jonathan Bell, PhD, is curator of European Paintings, Sculpture and Drawings at the Cincinnati Art Museum.

-Kristi A. Nelson, PhD, is executive vice president for Academic Affairs and professor emeritus, University of Cincinnati.
+Kristi A. Nelson, PhD, is executive vice president, provost and professor emeritus, University of Cincinnati.

-Tanja Bernsau is an art historian with a special interest in provenance research and the protection of cultural heritage.
+Tanja Bernsau, PhD, is an art historian with a special interest in provenance research and the protection of cultural heritage.

-Neville Rowley is curator, Early Italian Art, Gemäldegalerie and Bode-Museum, Berlin.
+Neville Rowley, PhD, is curator, Early Italian Art, Gemäldegalerie and Bode-Museum, Berlin.

 Nancy Yeide was head of the Department of Curatorial Records at the National Gallery of Art, Washington, DC, from 1990-2017.
 She is a specialist in World War Two-era provenance research.